 Boating, fishing, swimming and other water sports are popular on Lake Como.
 Anglers might see rainbow and cutthroat trout, as well as kokanee salmon, among other alpine species.
 A boat ramp and parking area are available at the south side of the lake.
 A large, sandy beach is available to visitors at the North side of the lake.
-To the West of the cabin, a short walk will take visitors to a trailhead that begins a 7-mile loop trail around Lake Como.
+To the West of the site on the North side, a short walk will take visitors to a trailhead that begins a 7-mile loop trail around Lake Como.
 The Lake Como National Recreation Loop Trail is suitable for hiking, mountain biking and accessing the lake for swimming or picnics.
 The first quarter-mile of the trail is wheelchair accessible and the trail also crosses Rock Creek at one point.
-Approximately 3 miles from the cabin, at the West end of the lake, is a magnificent waterfall that cascades over fern-covered rock cliffs.
+Approximately 3.5 miles from the site, at the West end of the lake, is a magnificent waterfall that cascades over fern-covered rock cliffs.
 A trail continues from the waterfall, or heads west up Rock Creek, into the Selway-Bitterroot Wilderness area.

 For campground inquiries, please call: 406-821-3913